MAPS Board & Leadership

 MAPS STATE COMMITTEES

-State Committee Presidents help organize MAPS National members and local public servants, and represent MAPS among government officials within their respective States.
-Learn more about the State Committees and their respective leadership here.
+Coordinated by MAPS’ Outreach Director, State Committees help organize MAPS National members and local public servants, and represent MAPS among government officials within their respective States.

-These local leaders are key to strengthening MAPS National community while ensuring community and professional development are brought directly to local public servants where they live and work.
+These local leaders ensure community and professional development are brought directly to local public servants where they live and work.

 President, MAPS New York